Jordan-Pierce/Benthic-Mapping/Algorithms/README.md

 In the terminal you should be provided with a local host address that if clicked on, will open your web-browser to the `gradio` interface.

+To get back to the `app.py`, perform the following
 ```bash
 # cmd